+Welcome.
 Glad you made it here and thanks for your interest.
+In

 GPG Keychain fills the data from your OS X address book.
 But the fields are editable and you can change them at your will.
-You should use the email address, from which you send mails from in Mail.app.
-Make sure that the address is identical to the one in Mail.app.
-Double check with the mail address specified in Mail.app > Preferences > Accounts.
-You'll have the chance to add other email addresses to your key later.
+Enter the email address you normally use when sending mail.
+Make sure that it is typed identical to the one used in Mail.app Preferences > Accounts.
+Double check that capitalisation matches, since it matters.
+More email addresses can be added to your key later.

 Upload key after generation

-If this checkbox is enabled, your public key is uploaded to a keyserver.
-This is generally a good thing, since it will make it much easier for others to start sending you encrypted messages by simply importing your key from a keyserver, but once a key is uploaded to the keyserver, it can not be removed.
-So if you should not be happy with the name you've chosen, you'll not be able to remove it.
+If you enable this checkbox, after the key creation is done, your public key will be uploaded to a key server.
+Generally this is a good thing, since it will make it much easier for others to start sending you encrypted messages by simply importing your key from a key server, but once a key is uploaded to the key server, it can not be removed.
+So should you not be happy with the name you've chosen, you'll not be able to remove it.
 Simply consider that.
-Also, there's always the possibility to upload your public key to a keyserver at a later time.
+You can always upload your public key to a key server at a later time.

-Important: If you should forget your password, there's no way to recover it.
-So make sure you will remember it or store it in a safe place (and no, a text note is not a safe place).
+Important: Should you forget your password, there's no way to recover it.
+Make sure you will remember it or store it in a safe place (no, a text note on your writing table is not a safe place).

 Hit "Generate key"!

-The sec/pub type might be a little confusing at first, but simply consider that each time you create a new key, actually a new key pair is created.
-So your key consists of a secret key and a public key.
+Each time you create a new key, actually a new key pair is created.
+It consists of a secret key and a public key.
+This is why your own key shows as sec/pub in the Type column.
 The public key is to be shared with others, so they can send you encrypted messages.
-Unless you really know what you are doing, you should never delete your secret key.
-You'll lose the option to revoke your key and open encrypted message or files among other things.
+You should never delete your secret key.
+If you do, you won't be able to read encrypted messages or files amongst other trouble that it might cause.

-Do you have a secret key matching the mail address used in Mail.app?
+a sec/pub key in GPG Keychain matching the mail address used in

-Now open Mail.app, and start to compose a new message.
+Open Mail.app, and create a new message.
 You'll notice two additional buttons in your composing window.

 A lock icon (encrypt) and a star icon (sign).
 Your star icon should be shown with a dark grey color, which means, that you are ready to sign messages with your key.
 When you click that icon, it will show a check mark in the star icon, which means that your message will be signed.